pacuna/blog/_posts/2018-07-01-etl-sheets-postgres.md

     print("Download %d%%." % int(status.progress() * 100))
 {% endhighlight %}

-A couple of dependencies you'll need to run this script are: `google-api-python-client` and `oauth2client`.
+Some dependencies you'll need to run this script are: `google-api-python-client` and `oauth2client`.

 Don't lose the `credentials.json` file, you'll need it later so Airflow can access the API without have to go through the browser authorization process.